DRM Offline Protection: the importance of offline access for document DRM.

 So there is a big difference between the Locklizard PDF DRM approach to offline license control and the Adobe DRM one.
 In the Adobe world there seems to be a mandatory phone home requirement that is triggered by using the service.

-In the Locklizard document DRM system offline means exactly that.
+In the Locklizard document DRM system, DRM offline protection means exactly that.

 Complete offline protected document access with USB sticks